-In this session we will zoom in on two legal aspects that affect foreigners and foreign companies directly, namely Cybersecurity in China and the Individual Income Tax (IIT) Implementation as per 2020.
+In this session we will zoom in on Data and Personal Information Protection Compliance in China.
 With the increased usage of digital technologies and data storage, comes along intellectual property and data security conflicts.
 Many countries have published regulations or laws regarding to data security and privacy, such as GDPR, China Cybersecurity Law and Personal Information Security Specification.
 How does China's Cybersecurity Law affect your company and its data safety?
-Furthermore, what can you expect for next year's first annual IIT examination?
+We will discuss legal issues on the using of web crawler and personal information protection in context of e-commerce, supplier management and employment management.

 Implementation of Cybersecurity Law and the subsequent regulations has significant impact on the business community.
 It is far-reaching that almost all industries and all entities involving obtaining, processing and transfer of personal information are impacted.
 In the recent two years business entities have witnessed increasingly rigid implementation of cybersecurity and personal information protection by the regulatory authorities.
 Lawyer and Partner Lisa Li from East & Concord Partners Shanghai will talk about the topic of Cybersecurity and Personal Information Protection in China.